Byari dialect: Features

-The language generally uses the Malayalam and Kannada alphabets for writing.
-Being surrounded by other linguistic groups for centuries, mainly Tulu, the language exhibits ancient features as well as modern innovations not seen in Malayalam or other well-known Malayalam dialects.
-Surrounded by Tulu-speaking populations, the impact of Tulu on the phonological, morphological and syntactic structure of the language is evident.
+The dialect generally uses the Malayalam and Kannada alphabets for writing.
+In 2007, the state government established the Karnataka Beary Sahitya Academy for the preservation and promotion of the Beary literature and culture.
+Being a distant cousin of other dialects of Malayalam and surrounded by other linguistic groups for centuries, mainly Tulu, the dialect exhibits ancient features as well as modern innovations not seen in other well-known dialects of Malayalam.

+Surrounded by Tulu-speaking populations, the impact of Tulu on the phonological, morphological and syntactic structure of the dialect is evident.

 Distinction of ḻ, ṇ, ṟ

-Sounds peculiar to Standard Malayalam such as 'ḻ', 'ṇ', 'ṟ' are not found in this language. 'ḷ' and 'ṇ' are merged with l and n, respectively. 'ṟ' is merged with r and tt, 'tt' to t.
+Sounds peculiar to Standard Malayalam such as 'ḻ', 'ṇ', 'ṟ' are not found in this dialect. 'ḷ' and 'ṇ' are merged with l and n, respectively. 'ṟ' is merged with r and tt, 'tt' to t.
 This resembles Tulu.